 My belief is that most people tend to make changes to their lifestyles and the way that they spend their money only when they’re feeling under pressure financially.
 I truly believe that it sometimes takes something unfortunate like a recession or a loss of a job to happen in order for you to make some of the most important financial decisions of your life.

 We’ve put a lot of hard work and effort into saving as much money as possible for this trip.
 Admittedly, we’ve had to make some drastic changes in our lives in order to save the money that we have.
 On top of that we have created a short list of money saving techniques below that have really enabled us to reach our savings goals and we’re hoping that you’ll be inspired to do the same after reading some of our best tips on How to Save Money for an Around The World Trip!

 If you smoke two packs of cigarettes per day, try smoking just one pack today.
 If you dine out 4 times per week, try dining out twice this week.

 You wouldn’t believe how much you can save by cutting your habits in half.
 If 50% is too extreme for you, start at 25% and slowly make your way towards 50%!
 Saving is all about CUTTING DOWN!

-Track your daily, weekly, and monthly expenses!
+Track your expenses!

 Try writing down EVERYTHING that you spend this month.
 Track every dime for accuracy.
 Yes, it’s a lot of work but at the end of the month you can look back and break the numbers down to find out an average of how much you spent on a daily and weekly basis.